Learn how to have a protection first mindset

 Speaking of long-term illness, COVID “long haulers” are individuals who have experienced health problems long after recovering from their initial bout of the virus.3 For many Americans experiencing long-term health problems, a health savings account (HSA) can help safeguard against high medical costs.
 As a result of the CARES act, passed in response to COVID-19, HSAs can now also be used to purchase over-the-counter medication and menstrual care products.4

-As we move into a new year and see, perhaps, the end of the COVID-19 pandemic in the distance, it’s important to look back and reflect.
+As we move past the COVID-19 pandemic , it’s important to look back and reflect.
 Millions of Americans have experienced — or are still experiencing — the effects of a financial emergency.
 With this knowledge still fresh in our collective consciousness, the value of protection-first planning is more apparent than ever.

 As a first step, try taking a written inventory of your layers of financial protection.
 Then, take your list to a financial professional for evaluation and suggestions.